alejio/alejio.github.io/content/insights/2026-01-11-fpl-ml-pipeline/index.md

 Standard regression models trained on Fantasy Premier League data have a curious failure mode: they predict everyone will score 5-7 points with no meaningful differentiation.

 This makes sense from an optimisation perspective.
-Most FPL players score between 2 and 6 points per gameweek.
-A model that predicts 5.2 for everyone achieves a respectable Mean Absolute Error (MAE).
-The problem is that this prediction is useless; not because 5-7 is the wrong range, but because it tells you nothing about which players to pick.
+Most FPL players score between 2 and 6 points per gameweek, but a model that predicts 5.2 for everyone achieves a respectable Mean Absolute Error (MAE) while useless in practice - it tells you nothing about which players to pick.

-FPL managers don't need perfect point predictions.
+FPL players don't need perfect point predictions.
 They need to identify **haulers**: the explosive 10+ point performances that separate top managers from the rest.
 Or, at minimum, reliably rank players so the best options rise to the top.
 Analysis of top 1% FPL managers reveals the stakes:

 | Metric | Top 1% | Average | Difference |
 |--------|--------|---------|------------|
 | Captain Points per GW | 18.7 | 15.0 | **+24%** |
 | Haulers per GW | 3.0 | 2.4 | **+25%** |

-Top managers don't just find haulers; they find the *optimal* haulers.
-The goal isn't minimising MAE; it's identifying which players will explode.
+Top players don’t just get hauls; they tend to be on the right ones more often.

 This post describes an ML pipeline I built that aims to address both sides of the problem: maintaining reasonable point-prediction accuracy while deliberately optimising for differentiation.
 In practice, this means trading some average error for better separation between players - particularly in the upper tail, where haulers live.
 For reference, the model achieves 1.80 MAE under cross-validation and 1.31 MAE on a GW20–21 hold-out, outperforming a simple rule-based baseline, but those figures are a sanity check rather than the goal.
 The core design choices focus on domain-aware feature engineering, position-specific modelling, and loss functions that penalise missed explosive performances.

 ### A Note on Design Philosophy

-> This approach extrapolates from historical data; past patterns predicting future outcomes.
-Like stock market models, it has a ceiling: top 1% managers may incorporate information the model can't see (injury whispers, press conferences, watching matches).
+> This approach extrapolates from historical data; it assumes the past patterns carry forward.
+Like any model trained on historical data, it has a ceiling: top 1% managers may incorporate information the model can't see (injury whispers, press conferences, watching matches).
 The model prioritises consistency over this potential upside.

 ---